|6th Cavalry Historical Association||6 CAV, PO Box 73561, Houston, Texas 77273||www.6thcav.net||(713)557-3223|

 Professional organization for architects and related persons.
+Through a diverse catalog of programs, members have access to resources and tools to shape the built environment of Greater Houston.
 While its interests are contemporary, it does maintain a strong interest in historical architecture of Houston.
-It sponsors the Houston Architecture Guide, text by Stephen Fox.
 Forums and tours are included in its activities.

 The Baytown Society incorporates Baytown and the surrounding communities of Highlands, Anahuac, Dayton, Crosby, Wallisville, Cove, Mont Belvieu, LaPorte, Beach City and Huffman.
 In 1986, the Society became a non-profit corporation.
 Meetings are on the second Monday of month at 10:00 am at the Library.
 Library closed during June.
 Hours: Wed 10-2; Thurs 10-4; Fri 10-2